tikv/sig-transaction/design/parallel-commit/README.md

 This modification is sound because the source of truth for whether a transaction is committed is considered to be distributed among all locks.

+The main difficulty is in choosing a timestamp for the commit ts of the transaction.

 ## Protocol

+This section is a little out of date, refer to [initial-design.md](initial-design.md) for a more up to date version.

 ### Phase 1: reads and writes